 ‘Get to know your colleagues’ quiz

-Enjoy some social time with your team and help them bond, even on distance.
+Enjoy some social time with your team and help them bond, even at a distance.
 Collect interesting facts about each member of your team and then let their colleagues guess away.
 We’re sure you’ll dig out plenty of fun stuff!